 Additionally, animal abuse should be more seriously considered as a crime in its own right.
-Animal Welfare Party calls for the maximum custodial sentence that can be handed down to those convicted of animal cruelty to be increased to five years.
+Animal Welfare Party calls for the maximum custodial sentence that can be handed down to those convicted of animal cruelty in England and Wales to be increased to five years.
+This would bring England and Wales into line with Northern Ireland.
 Longer sentences such as this would, we believe, act as more meaningful deterrents against animal cruelty.